ovh/docs/pages/cloud/private-cloud/create_an_alert/guide.en-gb.md

 ---
-title: Create an alert
+title: Creating an alert
 slug: create_an_alert
-excerpt: Set up alerts on your vSphere client
+excerpt: Find out how to set up alerts on your vSphere client
 section: Maintenance and monitoring
 order: 09
 ---